What is the outlook for government expenditure?

 What is the Government spending money on?

-During times of economic crisis, governments play a significant role in restarting the economic engine of any economy.
-History has shown that during such times, reducing Government expenditure either exacerbates the economic downturn or delays the economic recovery.
-The measures outlined in the Accelerate Bahamas plan and the FY2021/22 budget represent targeted spending designed to accelerate the economic recovery and boost revenues.
-The Government is also mindful of ensuring its spending allows it to meet its obligations of fiscal transparency and accountability in its Fiscal Responsibility Act, 2018.
+During times of economic crisis, Governments play a key role in restarting the economic engine of any economy.
+History has shown that during such times, reducing Government expenditure either worsens the economic downturn or delays the economic recovery.
+The measures outlined in the FY2021/22 supplementary budget represent targeted spending designed to accelerate the economic recovery but also support the most vulnerable in society.
+The Government is also mindful of ensuring its spending allows it to meet its obligations of fiscal transparency and accountability in the Fiscal Responsibility Act, 2018.

-Click the slider for more information on the key initiatives under the Accelerate Bahamas plan and the FY2021/22 budget.
+Click the slider for more information on the key initiatives under the FY2021/22 supplementary budget plan and the FY2021/22 supplementary budget.

 Click the image and find a full list of all tariff changes, other tax reductions and revenue movements.